MyagkiyBogdan/goit-react-hw-06-phonebook/README.md

-# React phonebook with hooks
+# React phonebook with hooks and Redux